XiaotongNi/toric-code-neural-decoder/README.md

 https://colab.research.google.com/drive/1l3q35FFoxzPRNs_MMxD1FQJean5OwLsA
 (you can choose to use GPU on Google Colab)

+Checkpoint for d=64 with strict training policy: https://drive.google.com/open?id=1AnrDSycv-SnyumJ--xsv7BplMjCo8zMY Checkpoint for d=64 with more training: https://drive.google.com/open?id=1zCaKb7oxe0oHw1HcJjP0q_OShE_ZD44r Can be loaded similarly to the Google Colab script.

-Not very familiar with license, will add one later
+Not very familiar with license, will add one later.
+(Currently on holiday)